ΰ´ó×÷Çú¼Ò¡ª¡ª¡ªÎ¬À.ÂÞ²®Ë¹

 in New York (his last concert), the part we have selected shows an irreverent

 artist talking about "inspiration".
-Recording and editing

-of the music: Special thanks to: Casa Ricordi - BMG Ricordi S.p.A. |
+Special thanks to: Casa Ricordi - BMG Ricordi S.p.A. |